 Mortgage applications: Must-know outlook for REITs and builders (Part 2 of 4)

-Mortgage applications decreased 2% following a bond market selloff
+Mortgage applications increased 0.9% amid a strong bond market

-The MBA Applications Index fell 2% after rising 0.4% the week before.
+The MBA Applications Index rose 0.9% after rising 3.5% the week before.
 Mortgage applications have dropped off a cliff ever since rates began increasing last spring.
 Both purchases and refinances drove the decrease.
-The summer selling season is over, and we’re in a slow period that will last through the winter months.
-Unofficially, the seasonal selling season begins around Super Bowl Sunday.
 Last year, refinance activity drove business for mortgage bankers.
 Now, they’ll have to rely on purchase activity, which tends to be very seasonal.

 Browse this series on Market Realist:

-- Part 1 - The must-know effects of falling mortgage rates on REITs
+- Part 1 - Falling mortgage rates matter to REITs like American Capital Agency